Jasonwang23/Algorithms_Data/Leetcode/Stack/316_Remove_Duplicate_Letters.md

 ```
 ## Solution
 - Use a hastable to count the number of characters in the string
-- if the character is in the set, it also it's in the result

-for every character in the string, if it's not in the set
+for every character in the string, if it's not in the res
-1. if res[-1] > c and count > 0, then delete it from res and set
+1. if res[-1] > c and count > 0, then delete it from res
-2. if if in the set, reduce the count
+2. if it's in the res, reduce the count
 ```python
 import collections
 class Solution: